Latest reopenings mark return to business in mainland US

 Lujan Grisham’s office has said her decisions have been based on what she believes to be in the best interest of New Mexicans and on data and input from public health experts.

-Officials in the state's most populated areas say they’re eager to reopen.
+Meanwhile, officials in the state's most populated areas said they’re eager to reopen.

-Albuquerque Mayor Tim Keller, a Democrat, said Wednesday that while some mask restrictions will remain in place for public transportation systems and other spots, the state’s largest city has the “gas pedal down” and is ready to reopen.
+Albuquerque Mayor Tim Keller, a Democrat, said Wednesday that while some mask restrictions will remain in place for public transportation systems and other spots, the state’s largest city has the “gas pedal down.”

 In Hawaii, testing and quarantine requirements for fully vaccinated domestic travelers will be lifted July 8.
 Restaurants will also be able to seat up to 75% of their capacity then, although distancing rules between tables will remain.